Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

-\end{theorem} \begin{proof} The result follows from estimate \eqref{aposteriori1} by bounding all the residual terms using \eqref{stabilityCIP}.
+The constant $C_T$ is defined in Theorem \ref{forward_stability}. \end{theorem} \begin{proof} The result follows from estimate \eqref{aposteriori1} by bounding all the residual terms using Lemma \ref{stabilityCIP}.
 First observe that since the P\'eclet number is high we may use inverse inequalities and trace inequalities to show that

 For the contributions on the faces we have used